 - Depending on the case, the NVC might require other supporting documents, so you must follow their instructions carefully.

-There are many fees which both the U.S employer and the foreign worker must pay for the EB-3 visa.
-The amounts vary and are decided by the DOL, USCIS, and the U.S Embassy in the country you are applying from.
-In general, your employer and you will have to pay the following fees:
+There are many fees which both the U.S employer and the foreign worker must pay for the EB3 visa.
+Your employer and you will have to pay the following fees:

 - DOL Labor Certification fee (employer)

 - USCIS Form I-140 petition filing fee (employer)

 - Any translation fees from foreign language to English (employee)

 How Long is the EB3 Green Card Processing Time?

 The EB3 Green Card processing time can most times be from a low of 1 to 3 years to very long wait times of 6 or more years.
 Since the EB3 visa has an annual visa cap, the EB3 processing time can be quite long.
 If you are within the yearly limit, then your visa may be processed within a few months.

 Can I bring my spouse and children to the U.S with an EB3 visa?

 If you get the EB3 immigrant visa then your spouse and unmarried children under 21 years old also qualify to join you in the U.S. For the skilled and professional workers, the spouse qualifies for the E-34 visa, while the children can apply for the E-35 visa.